 This course is designed to give the senior nursing student an overview of approaches to studying for the NCLEX.
 A variety of approaches and strategies for studying will be incorporated.
 The course is not intended to replace a professional review course for the licensure exam.
 Prerequisites: 323, 324, 365, 372, 382.
 Restricted to senior 2 year nursing students who are eligible to take ATI Predictor in their final semester concurrent with 482.

-Complex transition to practice concepts are analyzed to facilitate the transition from new graduate nurse to professional nurse after completing the NCLEX examination.
-Factors related to the development of professional identity, life-long learning, and resiliency are integrated into professional nursing roles.
+Transition to practice competencies are analyzed to facilitate the transition from graduate nurse to registered nurse after completing the NCLEX examination.
+Strategies to maintain a successful nursing career, engage in life-long learning, and build resilience are addressed.
 Prerequisite: 326, 328, 336, 337, 360, 463.
 Register in final semester of program.

 Courses on topics of interest to nursing students offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by the instructor.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
 For specific section description, click to the Section Details in VitNet.